-CIF is an Incoterm that stands for: Cost, Insurance, Freight agreement, with the seller holding responsibility for all three.
+CIF is a Shipping Incoterm that stands for: Cost, Insurance, Freight agreement, with the seller holding responsibility for all three.
 When purchasing internationally, the seller is responsible for exporting the cargo and shipping it until they arrive at the destination port, while insuring the cargo throughout the voyage.

 When shipping under CIF Incoterms, the transfer of possession beings once the goods are loaded safely onto the boat, but the seller is responsible for paying freight charges and procuring the shipping insurance.
 This means the seller pays for all costs associated with moving the cargo until the goods arrive at the destination port.
 The buyer is responsible for the import process and the costs associated with bringing the shipment through customs and delivering the products to their final destination.

 CIF only applies to sea or waterway shipments, and no other forms of shipping.
 This shipment method is most commonly used when shipping full containers; however, it is possible to use this Incoterm on less than container loads as well.

 What are the Buyers and Sellers Responsibilities with CIF Agreements?

 Let’s explore the individual responsibilities for the seller and the buyer when agreeing to a sale under the CIF incoterm.

 When a seller is quoting CIF as their Shipping Incoterms, they agree to take on the full burden of exporting and shipping the cargo, up until the goods arrive aboard the vessel.
 Once the goods are safely loaded onto the boat, the buyer takes over responsibility for the shipment and assumes responsibility to import and carry the products to the final destination.

 The seller holds responsibility that goes well beyond ensuring the cargo is placed on to a container ship.
 Their full responsibilities include: